Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Geolocation/README.md

 ### General

-When you interact with the Azure Maps Services, errors returned by the Language service correspond to the same HTTP status codes returned for REST API requests.
+When you interact with the Azure Maps services, errors returned by the Language service correspond to the same HTTP status codes returned for [REST API requests](https://docs.microsoft.com/rest/api/maps/geolocation).

-For example, if you pass wrong IP address, an error is returned, indicating "Bad Request".400
+For example, if you pass wrong IP address, an error is returned, indicating "Bad Request" (HTTP Status code: 400).

 ```C# Snippet:CatchGeolocationException
 try